This Gluten-Free Vegan Apple Bread is fruity and fragrant, super easy to make and perfect for sharing!

 Tip: Leave to cool completely on a cooling rack before slicing.

-How long does this Gluten-Free Vegan Apple Bread keep for?
+How long does this keep for?

-This Apple Bread keeps covered in the fridge for up to a few days.
-Make sure to wait until it has cooled down completely before packing away to store, otherwise the trapped moisture in the bread will condense and it will become soggy.
-It's delicious reheated in the toaster.
+- Make sure to wait until it has cooled down completely before packing away to store, otherwise the trapped moisture in the bread will condense and it will become soggy.

-Substitutions you can make to this recipe:
+Substitutions you can make to this recipe

-- you can use any type of oil: coconut oil, olive oil or vegetable oil
+- You can use any type of oil: coconut oil, olive oil or vegetable oil.

-- you can use any type of plant-based milk: almond milk, rice milk, soy milk, cashew milk, oat milk etc
+- You can use any type of plant-based milk: almond milk, rice milk, soy milk, cashew milk, oat milk etc.

-- you can use any type of liquid sweetener: date syrup, maple syrup, agave syrup, brown rice syrup etc
+- You can use any type of liquid sweetener: date syrup, maple syrup, agave syrup, brown rice syrup etc.

-- you can use plain flour, wholemeal (whole wheat) flour or spelt flour instead of the gluten-free flour if you’re not gluten-free
+- You can use plain flour, wholemeal (whole wheat) flour or spelt flour instead of the gluten-free flour if you’re not gluten-free.

-- you can top this cake with chopped walnuts, pecan nuts or flaked almonds before baking
+- You can top this cake with chopped walnuts, pecan nuts or flaked almonds before baking.

-- you can add raisins, chopped dates, chopped dried figs or dried cranberries to the batter.
+- You can add raisins, chopped dates, chopped dried figs or dried cranberries to the batter.

-More gluten-free vegan quick-bread recipes:
+More gluten-free vegan quick-bread recipes

 - Gluten-Free Vegan Bread